 Here’s the story: Two of our beloved DUP leaders, Larry Taylor and Lynda Aiman-Smith, created the Choctaw-honoring Hashtali Elements Dance for our North Carolina DUP community a number of years ago, Lynda being of Choctaw lineage.
 (Her Choctaw great-great-grandmother married an Irish settler.)
 A few years ago they moved away from us, and then, sadly, Larry, an incredible musician, passed away.
 My husband, David, is of another Native American lineage (his Ojibwe great-great-grandmother also married an Irish man), and we’ve always loved this dance.
 When we heard about the unveiling of a Choctaw Monument in County Cork, Ireland, where my Irish ancestors are from, we were determined to go to it.
 In September, 2016, we traveled to see the Choctaw memorial sculpture, “Kindred Spirits,” created by Alex Pentek.

 The sculpture is magnificent: Nine bright stainless steel eagle feathers, twenty feet tall, each different, looking strong against the trees, light and airy against the sky, shining in the sun.
 It is beautifully set in a lovely biodiversity park.
 The bowl shape represents an offering of food for the hungry.
 Pentek created it in gratitude to the Choctaw Nation.
-The removal of the Choctaw on the “Trail of Tears” was in the 1830’s, yet it was in 1847, such a short time later, that the tribe raised $170 (equivalent to thousands of today’s dollars) to send to the Irish Great Famine relief, joining in solidarity with them for the mutual losses of their people, lands, traditions, language, and religion.
-We are so moved by this shared history of suffering, oppression, and compassion.
+The removal of the Choctaw on the “Trail of Tears” was in the 1830’s, yet it was in 1847, such a short time later, that the tribe raised $170 (equivalent to about 5,000 of today’s dollars) to send to the Irish Great Famine relief, joining in solidarity with them for the mutual losses of their people, lands, traditions, language, and religion.
+We are so moved by this shared history of suffering, colonization, genocidal oppression, and compassion.

-One of our primary missions for this Ireland trip was to pray to our deep-time Irish Ancestors and ask for their connection to deep-time Native American Ancestors, inviting their combined wisdom in these dire times in which we so urgently need to remember how to reunite with and honor sacred Earth.
+One of our primary missions for this Ireland pilgrimage was to pray to our deep-time Irish Ancestors and ask for their connection to deep-time Native American Ancestors, inviting their combined wisdom in these dire times in which we so urgently need to remember how to reunite with and honor sacred Earth.
 The monumental sculpture was the perfect place for a small ceremony.
 We lit a candle in the center and prayed passionately for light to come into this relationship between our peoples, past and present, and with Nature.
-The concrete platform was just big enough for us to dance the sunwise circling of the Hashtali dance, raising our arms from heart to God (Hashtali), touching Earth with our steps, as we moved with each of the Elements, air (mali), water (oka), earth (yakni) and fire (luak).
+The concrete platform was just big enough for us to dance the sunwise circling of the Hashtali dance, raising our arms from heart to Creator (Hashtali), touching Earth with our steps, as we moved with each of the Elements, air (mali), water (oka), earth (yakni) and fire (luak).
 The feathers were spaced out just right to dance the into-center-and-out movements, raising our voices up through the circle of feathers to the circle of sky they enclosed.
 It was as if the dance and the sculpture were made for each other!
 Round and round we danced, rattling and singing Hashtali.
 Then we circled the monument sunwise, sprinkling offerings of biscuit crumbs in gratitude to the loving spirits of this land.